A kind space for those who teach others: October 25th-27th 2019, March 13-15th 2020

 – including Soundbath Saturday night

 The morning lead yoga sessions will be after breakfast, so that you are free to lie-in, do your personal practice in the studio or go for a walk before.
-Charlotte and Leah will teach sessions throughout, all with a focus on offering you the time and space to truly step away from the deluge of daily life.
+Charlotte will teach sessions throughout, all with a focus on offering you the time and space to truly step away from the deluge of daily life.
 Several of these will be recorded, so that you have an audio of the practice (sent after) and can fully experience without feeling you need to remember or write down.

 Depending on what you need currently in your life, this weekend can simply be a place to nourish and renew your energy and relationship to your practice away from your teaching.
 It can ripple into your teaching with connection with others, and maybe practices that may differ from your teaching style.
 The school, training or ‘type’ of yoga you teach does not matter; the point is to arrive and allow your body to come to a place of potential nurture.